kristinemlarson/gnssrefl/README.md

 **VERY IMPORTANT:**

-This setup requires system dependencies: gcc and gfortran.
+This setup requires a few system dependencies: gcc and gfortran.

 **If you are using LINUX** then simply run apt-get install -y gcc and apt-get install -y gfortran in your terminal (or yum install -y gcc-gfortran ).

 **If you are using a MacOS** then you will need to install xcode.
-First, in your terminal, check if you have xcode by xcode-select -p.
+First, in your terminal, check first to see if you already have it:

+<code>xcode-select -p</code>.

 If it is installed, it should return a path.
+If it is not installed then run

+<code>xcode-select --install</code>.

-If it is not installed then run xcode-select --install.
-This should install gcc.You can check if you have gcc by gcc --version.
+This should install gcc.
+You can check if you have gcc by typing

+<code>gcc --version</code>.

+You can check to see if you have gfortran by typing

+<code>gfortran --version</code>.

-Check if you have gfortran by gfortran --version.
-If you do not have gfortran, then you can use homebrew to install (brew install gfortran).
+If you do not have gfortran, then you can use homebrew to install (<code>brew install gfortran</code>).
 If you don't have homebrew, then [check here](https://gcc.gnu.org/wiki/GFortranBinariesMacOS).